-By far one of the best things to do in the Peak District National Park is to embark on a Bamford Edge walk.
-And, whilst there are many to choose from, we’re almost certain we’ve found the very best – the River Derwent, Bamford Edge and Yorkshire Bridge Circular.
+And, whilst there are many to choose from, I’m almost certain that I’ve found the very best – the River Derwent, Bamford Edge and Yorkshire Bridge Circular.

 This hike includes a stroll through woodland, a superb ridge walk with many daring photo opportunities, and some of the best views over Ladybower reservoir and the Hope Valley.